uzumstanley/Financial-Explainable-AI/README.md

 PHD Research Focus

 Papers to read:
-“Explainable Artificial Intelligence (XAI) for Credit Scoring” – recent journal papers from IEEE or Springer.
+*Explainable Artificial Intelligence (XAI) for Credit Scoring” – recent journal papers from IEEE or Springer.
-FCA guidelines on AI in financial services (free online).
+*FCA guidelines on AI in financial services (free online).

-Mini Project to support the research:
+Project that support the research:
-Dataset: Kaggle’s Home Credit Default Risk or Lending Club Loan Data.
+*Dataset: Kaggle’s Home Credit Default Risk or Lending Club Loan Data.

 Task: Build a classification model (Random Forest, XGBoost) → Apply SHAP or LIME to explain predictions.